NeraSamples/circuitpython_usb_serial/README.md

 ## The Example Scripts

-These scripts use a loop in Circuitpython ot communicate with the host computer without blocking.
+These scripts use a loop in Circuitpython to communicate with the host computer without blocking.
 That means that you can run some other code in the same loop, that doesn't have to wait until it receives a message from the host.

 Some parts use the json library, not always available on small SAMD21 (M0) boards, due to lack of space, but they can still be used as templates to insert your own code instead.